sbt/sbt/README.md

       -sbt-boot <path>  path to shared boot directory (default: none, no sharing) -ivy      <path>  path to local Ivy repository (default: ~/.ivy2)

-      # sbt version (default: from project/build.properties if there, else latest release)
+      # sbt version (default: from project/build.properties if present, else latest release)
       -sbt-version  <version>   use the specified version of sbt -sbt-jar      <path>      use the specified jar as the sbt launcher -sbt-snapshot             use a snapshot version of sbt

       # scala version (default: latest release)
       -28                       use 2.8.1
-      -29                       use 2.9.0-1
+      -29                       use 2.9.1
-      -29rc                     use 2.9.1.RC4
       -210                      use 2.10.0-SNAPSHOT
       -scala-home <path>        use the scala build at the specified directory -scala-version <version>  use the specified version of scala